mongodb/docs/source/administration/monitoring.rst

 Monitoring is a critical component of all database administration.
-A firm grasp of MongoDB's reporting will allow you to assess the state and maintain your deployment without crisis.
+A firm grasp of MongoDB's reporting will allow you to assess the state of your database and maintain your deployment without crisis.
 Additionally, a sense of MongoDB's normal operational parameters will allow you to diagnose issues as you encounter them, rather than waiting for a crisis or failure.

 This document provides an overview of the available tools and data provided by MongoDB as well as introduction to diagnostic strategies,